Salary Arbitration Eligibles - WTOP News

 |NATIONAL LEAGUE

-CHICAGO (6) — Adbert Alzolay, rhp; Mark Leiter Jr., rhp; Nick Madrigal, 2b-3b; Julian Merryweather, rhp; Justin Steele, lhp; Mike Tauchman, of.

-CINCINNATI (6) — Tejay Antone, rhp; Jake Fraley, of; Jonathan India, 2b; Lucas Sims, rhp; Tyler Stephenson, c; Alex Young, lhp.

-COLORADO (5) — Lucas Gilbreath, lhp; Austin Gomber, lhp; Peter Lambert, rhp; Cal Quantrill, rhp; Brendan Rodgers, 2b.
+COLORADO (6) — Jalen Beeks, lhp; Lucas Gilbreath, lhp; Austin Gomber, lhp; Peter Lambert, rhp; Cal Quantrill, rhp; Brendan Rodgers, 2b.

-LOS ANGELES (11) — Walker Buehler, rhp; Caleb Ferguson, lhp; J.P.
-Feyereisen, rhp; Victor González, lhp; Brusdar Graterol, rhp; Gavin Lux, ss; Dustin May, rhp; Evan Phillips, rhp; Will Smith, c; Alex Vesia, lhp; Ryan Yarbrough, lhp.

 WASHINGTON (4) — Kyle Finnegan, rhp; Luis García, 2b; Hunter Harvey, rhp; Lane Thomas, of.